oxsecurity/megalinter/docs/configuration.md

 Special considerations:

-- As list of files isn't sent to the linter command, linters using `project` lint mode do not take in account some variables like FILTER_REGEX_INCLUDE and FILTER_REGEX_EXCLUDE.
+- As list of files isn't sent to the linter command, linters using `project` lint mode don't take in account some variables like FILTER_REGEX_INCLUDE and FILTER_REGEX_EXCLUDE.
 For those linters, you must check their documentation to define ignore configuration as it's awaited by the linter (for example with a `.secretlintignore` file for secretlint)

 <!-- configuration-section-end -->